EvelynPloetz/Deep-LASI/docs/source/docu/manual.rst

    Activated selector types to manually marks areas in traces

-When clicking with the mouse on the trace first, the mouse turns into an active cursor for the general selection of time windows, in which the FRET states and kinetics will be evaluated (:numref:`docu_selectors`; right), e.g., by HMM later on.
-Detection channel specific selection is accessible, once the general selector is active, by pressing the number 1, 2, or 3 on the key board, depending how many detection channels are available.
-By pressing the same number again the cursor will turn into a general selector.
-Clicking into the **Traces** sub-GUI aside the trajectory will deactivate the selector tool again.
+When clicking with the mouse on the trace first, the mouse turns into an active cursor for a general selection of time windows, in which the FRET states and kinetics will be evaluated (:numref:`docu_selectors`; right), e.g., by HMM later on.
+Once the general selector is active, detection channel-specific selection is accessible by pressing the number 1, 2, or 3 on the keyboard, depending on how many detection channels are available.
+By pressing the same number again, the cursor will turn into a general selector again.
+Clicking into the **Traces** sub-GUI aside the trajectory will deactivate the selector tool.

-To select specific areas in traces, one needs to click into a trace with the left button of the mouse, drag the mouse to make the selected region shadowed, for example from the beginning of a trace until a bleaching step.
-Correction or deselection of marked areas is achieved by clicking with the right button into the trace and deselect the desired area.
-Pressing the *empty space* key on the keyboard, will reset all selections and permits to restart the selection process all over.
+To select specific areas in traces, one needs to click into a trace with the left button of the mouse, and drag the mouse to make the selected region shadowed, for example, from the beginning of a trace until a bleaching step.
+Correction or deselection of marked areas is achieved by clicking with the right button into the trace and deselecting the desired time window.
+Pressing the *empty space* key on the keyboard will reset all selections and permit restarting of the selection process all over.

+The selection process depends on the bleaching behavior of fluorophores and the trace-inherent SNR and photochemical behavior, etc. Detection channel selection is required to determine trace-depending correction factors automatically.
+If a correction factor can be calculated for a trace, its value will be shown in the **FRET control** box in the lower right corner.
+We advise employing as many recorded traces for either of the analysis purposes (FRET evaluation or background correction factors analysis) to obtain significant statistics later on for determining absolute distances after full data correction.
+We advise marking the time windows with active fluorophores with channel-specific selectors first.
+A possible FRET evaluation should be selected lastly, as it is not always possible.

 .. tip:: @Simon is the Selection process correctly described?